Solving a Random Asymmetric TSP Exactly in Quasi-Polynomial Time w.h.p: Summary and open questions

 \section{Summary and open questions}

+One can easily put the enumerative algorithm in the framework of branch and bound.
+At each node of the B\&B tree one branches by excluding edges of $M^*$.
+So, at the top of the tree the branching factor is $n$ and in general, at level $k$, it is $n-k$.
+W.h.p. the tree will have depth at most $e^{\log^{2+o(1)}n}$.

-Theorem \ref{th1} answers the question as to whether or not the assignment problem is a good enough bound for branch and bound to run in expected polynomial time.
-It is not.
-One can strengthen this bound by replacing AP by the subtour elimination LP of Dantzig, Fulkerson and Johnson \cite{DFJ}.
-Perhaps this leads to a branch and bound algorithm that runs in polynomial time w.h.p.
+The result of Theorem \ref{th1} does not resolve the question as to whether or not there is a branch and bound algorithm that solves ATSP w.h.p. in polynomial time.
+This remains an open question.

 Less is known probabilistically about the symmetric TSP.
-Frieze \cite{F} proved that if the costs $C(i,j)=C(j,i)$ are independent uniform $[0,1]$ then the asymptotic cost of the TSP and the cost 2F of the related 2-factor relaxation are asymptotically the same.
+Frieze \cite{F} proved that if the costs $C(i,j)=C(j,i)$ are independent uniform $[0,1]$, then the asymptotic cost of the TSP and the cost 2F of the related 2-factor relaxation are asymptotically the same.
 The probabilistic bounds on $|TSP-2F|$ are inferior to those given in \cite{FS}.
 Still, it is conceivable that the 2-factor relaxation or the subtour elimination constraints are sufficient for branch and bound to run in polynomial time w.h.p.

-Frieze and Pegden \cite{FP} and Pegden and Severaki \cite{PS} have studied branch and bound in the context of random instances of the Eulidean TSP.
-They show that adding sub-tour elimination inequalities do not make branch and bound run in polynomial expected time.
-Indeed branch and bound runs in exponential time w.h.p.
-The latter paper \cite{PS} even allows the addition of comb inequalities.
+Yatharth Dubey \cite{Dub} pointed out that combining the above analysis with arguments from \cite{DDM} shows that using the subtour elimination LP relaxation in a branch and bound algorithm will also lead to a quasi-polynomial time algorithm w.h.p.